So Mr. Bond... Who really did write your theme music?

 There is potentially a lot of money at stake here.
 A composer could, for instance, write a few bars of melody, which an arranger turns into a fantastic piece of music that then goes on to earn hundreds of thousands of pounds or dollars in royalties.
-Does the composer's original few bars entitle him or her to ALL of the royalties?
+Do the composer's original few bars entitle him or her to ALL of the royalties?
 Legally speaking, yes it does.
 It can however be decided, either by agreement or later litigation, that the arranger did actually contribute to a degree that is worthy of a royalty payment.
-The recent Procul Harem case is an example.
+The Procul Harem A Whiter Shade Of Pale case is an example.

-Monty Norman's contribution to the James Bond Theme can be heard in a song called Bad Sign, Good Sign (from an earlier musical by Norman that didn't take off) and Dr. No's Fantasy, which was not used in the film but appears on the soundtrack album.
+Monty Norman's contribution to the James Bond Theme can be heard in a song called Bad Sign, Good Sign (from an earlier musical by Norman that didn't take off, sometimes written as Good Sign, Bad Sign) and Dr. No's Fantasy, which was not used in the film but appears on the soundtrack album.
 (There is also a track called The James Bond Theme on the soundtrack album - notice 'The' as part of the title.
-This is clearly related to the James Bond Theme under discussion, but the musical essence is already there in Good Sign, Bad Sign, which was in existence before John Barry's involvement.)
+This is not clearly related to the James Bond Theme under discussion, but the musical essence is already there in Bad Sign, Good Sign, which was in existence before John Barry's involvement.)